 A wild dog has no place in a home.
-Its place is outside in the wilderness or even roaming the streets at night.
+Its place is in the wilderness or perhaps roaming the streets at night.
 Here, it is as if Christ is calling her a “little dog” with a subtle smile and a winking eye.
-A pet is part of the household; while it certainly does not have the rights of a child, it has entered into the realm and under the care of the master’s dwelling.
+A pet is part of the household; while it certainly does not have the rights of a child, it has entered into the realm and is under the care of the master’s dwelling.

 This woman was confessing Christ to be master even of the Gentiles, and she had humble boldness before him, seeing her lowly state, but also his goodness in bringing her into the home by calling her a “little dog” rather than a savage one as most Jews would have done.
 In faith, she sees that Jesus is compassionate and that she may receive crumbs from the master’s table.

 St. Theophylact explains this scene plays out in this way, in order to show the steadfast faith of the woman, and how she persevered despite being rejected.
 He does this so that we also might learn not to spin away on our heels when we do not immediately obtain what we have asked for in prayer.
 Instead we should persevere in prayer!